 We walked through muddy rice terraces and rice fields as the rice was already harvested a few months ago.
-The trail also hasn’t been frequently used due to fewer hikers due to the country’s travel restrictions.
+The trail also hasn’t been frequently used due to fewer hikers visiting Sapa during the country’s travel restrictions.
 (We hiked this trail in November 2020).

 We arrived at a local restaurant in Lao Chai for lunch.
 Our delicious meal of cucumber and tomato salad, boiled potatoes, fried sweet potatoes, pork and veggies, and rice was ready when we arrived and brought out instantly.